rfo909/RForth/README.md

 x              (28 ms)
 ```

-Apart from compile times, it is really not a bad idea having an interpreter running at
+Apart from compile waits, it is really not a bad idea having an interpreter running at
 diminished capacity compared to real hardware, because it highlights bottlenecks.